klalicki/dweb2/src/content/classes/12-components/slides.md

 ## Let's work on our projects!

-They will be due on Thursday
+They will be due _next_ Thursday, October 16